Jason2866/ESP_Flasher/README.md

 ## Linux Notes

 Installing wxpython for linux can be a bit challenging (especially when you don't want to install from source).
-You can use the following command to install a wxpython suitable with your OS:
+You can use the following command to install a wxpython suitable with your OS and Python version:

 ```bash
 # Go to https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ and select the correct OS type